heejoon123/Data-Exploration-Application/Colors/Standard_Color_Codes.md

 The more standard plot colors have been posted below and have come from [R's Scientific Journal and Sci-Fi Themed Color Palettes for ggplot2](https://cran.r-project.org/web/packages/ggsci/vignettes/ggsci.html).

-The fun colors have come from [a website called color-hex.](https://www.color-hex.com/) Feel free to visit and traverse the websites if none of the color choices below are to your own liking.

 ## Some Standard Plot Colors Sourced from Journals:

 The following list has been inspired from plots that have previously been published by the **Nature Publishing Group**